 Evacuation was very difficult.
 Polish soldiers rode with their families.
 Before them, the Czechs and Latvians evacuated, while the Poles carried out the order of General Janin — to guard the rear of both the retreating Entente troops and the Russian whites, to ensure the safety of the Novonikolaevsk-Taiga section.
 There were huge traffic jams in front of the semaphores.
 The locomotives froze in a forty-degree frost.
 There was not enough water (which was replaced by snow) and coal (the locomotives quickly broke down from the firebox with wood).
 Also, breakouts often broke down, which the Bolshevik saboteurs were reasonably suspected of.

 The Lithuanian battalion interrupted the officers and went over to the side of the Reds.

-As for those who nevertheless made their way to Poland headed by Colonel Rumsha, they even managed to take part in the Polish-Soviet war under the name of the Siberian Brigade.
-For difference in the Soviet-Polish war, Rumsha received the Order of Virtuti Militari.
-After the Battle of Warsaw in the fall of 1920, the Siberian Brigade was reorganized into the 30 Polissya Infantry Division of the Polish Army.
-Its three regiments became the direct heirs of the three regiments of the 5 division, and the 82 Infantry Regiment (continuer of the 1 regiment tradition of Kosciusko) received the honorary name "Siberian".
-The division had to take part in the war 1939 year, fighting with the Germans in the Лоódском direction.
-The division was revived in 1944 within the framework of the Krajowa Army.
-Finally ended their story 15 August 1944, when the heirs of the traditions of the "Siberians" were disarmed by the Red Army.
+As for those who nevertheless reached Poland led by Colonel Rumsha - they even managed to take part in the Polish-Soviet war under the name of the Siberian Brigade.
+For distinction in the Soviet-Polish War, Rumsha received the Order of “Virtuti Military”.
+After the Warsaw Battle in the fall of 1920, the Siberian Brigade was reorganized into the 30 th Polesskoye Infantry Division of the Polish Army.
+Her three regiments became the direct heirs of the three regiments of the 5 division, and the 82 infantry regiment (continuer of the tradition of the 1 regiment named after Kostyushko) received the honorary title "Siberian".
+The division had to take part in the 1939 war of the year, fighting with the Germans in the Lodz direction.
+The division was reborn in 1944, as part of the Home Army.
+Their history ended 15 August 1944, when the heirs of the traditions of "Siberians" were disarmed by the Red Army.